A Grammar of Hypotheses for Visualization, Data, and Analysis: Hypothesis Spaces

-An analyst hypothesis space is denoted as $H_A$.
-This hypothesis space represents all the analysis questions (expressed as hypotheses) that an analyst wants to answer independently of the data that is available to them, or the consideration of what visualization to use.
-In Section~\ref{sec:use-case-vast}, we use the 2017 VAST Challenge to give an example of how an open-ended analysis question can be expressed formally using our grammar, resulting in $H_{A}$.
+An analysis hypothesis space is denoted as $H_A$.
+This space represents the set of analysis questions (expressed as hypotheses) that a user wants to evaluate, independent of the data that is available to them, or the consideration of what visualization to use.

+To illustrate $H_A$, consider the previous grammar used for $H_D$.
+If a user thinks that \lstinline{interest-rate}, the \lstinline{year}, and \lstinline{stock-price} might be correlated with \lstinline{cost}, she might add them along with \lstinline|CORR| to the previous grammar as follows:

+This grammar represents, in the form of hypotheses, the analysis questions that a user might have.
+It is important to note that the attributes \lstinline{interest-rate}, \lstinline{year}, and \lstinline{stock-prices} are not in the dataset, and simply represent attributes that the user is interested in.
+Similarly, the attribute \lstinline{price} has been removed from the grammar because it is not an attribute that the user cares about in this analysis.
+In this regard, the analysis hypothesis space can be created independently of the data.

+In Section~\ref{sec:demonstration}, we use the 2017 VAST Challenge to demonstrate how realistic analysis tasks can be formalized as $H_A$.